Welcome

 }

+Then save using: Control + X, then: Y, then: >enter< restart BTCPay Server, reboot if you don't know how.
 To receive lightning payments on btcpayserver into your lightning wallet, you will require 'inbound liquidity' this is value you can pull back after sending it.
 One way to get inbound liquidity is to send lighting value out, so I send onchain bitcoin to myself from an exchange, then send lightning payment back to the exchange, this is now all inbound liquidity.
 Some services sell inbound liquidity.
 My first steps to privacy is thanks to @_k3tan's website https://k3tan.com Reverse DNS proxy concept from Jorijn, his original link is no longer active, but now references https://docs.btcpayserver.org/FAQ/Deployment/ @parman_the for developing a no bs bitcoin node, and for everything else here https://armantheparman.com All the best! @freeonlineuser nostr npub1myh7r64lemswzc055slpg2kcy33wj04qgphely2sx08w5dkqjp8scpmpph If you've found value here you can let me know with a lightning payment message of support.
 Lightning Link QR Code

 Why not test my operational btcpay button below.